kakyoism/kkappkit/README.md

 That concludes our GUI mode example.

 Next we'll see about the CLI mode.
-Open your Terminal or Commmand Prompt and type in:
+Open your Terminal or Command Prompt and type in:

 ```sh
 python3 hello.py -c